 About the Authors

-Susan Bilheimer, author and chronic pelvic pain sufferer, created the original Secret Suffering website with the medical expertise of Dr. Robert J. Echenberg, a gynecologist and specialist in the field of pelvic and sexual pain and women’s health for over three decades.
-Dr. Echenberg’s practice, Women’s Health, Pelvic Pain & Sexual Wellness, is located in Bethlehem, PA.
+Susan Bilheimer, author and chronic pelvic pain sufferer, created the original Secret Suffering website with the medical expertise of Dr. Robert J. Echenberg, a gynecologist and specialist in the field of pelvic and sexual pain since 2001.
+Dr. Echenberg’s practice, The Echenberg Institute for Pelvic and Sexual Pain, is located in Bethlehem, PA.